jarokaz/Azure_AI_Infrastructure/labs/Lab01-SingleGPU/readme.md

 # Using Batch AI to run a training job on a single GPU

+## Register Batch AI resource providers
-## Make sure that Batch AI resource providers are registered for you subscription
+Make sure that Batch AI resource providers are registered for you subscription.
+This is a one-time configuration.
 ```
 az provider register -n Microsoft.BatchAI
 az provider register -n Microsoft.Batch